ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 <br>

-Going up a level of abstraction, a _schema_ that describes this general in general looks like this:
+Going up a level of abstraction, a _schema_ that describes this in general looks like this:

 ```{image} assets/Ch4/GraphMorphismSchema.png
 :alt: Whoopsy!